Casa Battlo roof, Barcelona travel.

 Buses?
 Cheap but complicated routing and pick-pocket territory, so only for very savvy turistas.

 With over 20 different Barcelona barrios, each with their own charm and character, the best way to get the know them is to stay there and live as the locals do.
-Click here to see a site which offers self-catering apartments all over the city which enable you to do this, whilst making the most of cooking your own meals with all the fresh ingredients on offer in markets like La Boqueria!
+Perhaps staying in a self-catering apartment and making the most of cooking your own meals with all the fresh ingredients on offer in markets like La Boqueria!

 Note that core areas of city are ancient so some apartments are small and don’t have lifts, though they are in the minority.